 Having rich data-driven models, graphs, charts, and other information at the fingertips of Teams users provides a powerful tool to enrich the collaboration of the hybrid workforce.

-There is arguably no more popular and impactful service to the application development world than Github.
-Github and similar services are at the heart of modern application development, featuring continuous integration and continuous deployment (CI/CD).
+Arguably, there is no more popular and impactful service to the application development world than Github.
+GitHub and similar services are at the heart of modern application development, featuring continuous integration and continuous deployment (CI/CD).

 - New commits